jrdngr/pngme_book/src/chapter_3.md

 ## Requirements
-1. Copy the unit tests at the bottom of this page and paste them at the bottom of your `png.rs` file.
+1. Copy the unit tests below and paste them at the bottom of your `png.rs` file.
 2. Write a `Png` struct with your implementation of PNG files.
 3. In your `impl` block, add a public constant called `STANDARD_HEADER` that has the 8 standard header bytes.
 4. Implement `TryFrom<&[u8]>` for your `Png`.